 When a letter stating a potential complaint is received, the letter is forwarded immediately to the complaint coordinator.
 If the complaint is deemed sufficient, the complaint coordinator prepares an acknowledgement letter to the complainant and the agency administrator that includes the date WDE received the complaint, who filed the complaint, and the issues to be investigated.
-The acknowledgment letter informs the school district or public agency staff that WDE will contact the school district or public agency, requests the school district or public agency review the matter to determine actions the school district or public agency may take to resolve the issues, and requests that the child(ren)'s relevant special education records be forwarded to WDE by a specified date, generally within 10 calendar days.
+The acknowledgment letter informs the school district or public agency staff that WDE will contact the school district or public agency, requests the school district or public agency review the matter to determine actions the school district or public agency review the matter to determine actions the school district or public agency review the school district or public agency.
 The school district or public agency is offered the opportunity, at its discretion, to propose a resolution of the complaint.
 The acknowledgment letter also informs the parties of the opportunity to voluntarily resolve the issues through mediation per 34 CFR §300.506 and 2007 Wyoming Chapter 7 Rules Governing Services for Children with Disabilities, Part 2, Section 6.
 The complaint coordinator contacts the special education director regarding the complaint and identifies who will investigate the complaint.
 If the complainant is not the child's parent, the complaint coordinator will request the parent's written permission to release personally identifiable information to the complainant.